 Kiruna, Sweden, is located 140 kilometers or 50 miles north of the arctic circle.
 It is the northernmost city in Sweden.

-On the other hand, Malmo Sweden is located in southern Sweden and just across Denmark.
-Today, to drive across the Oresund Bridge to Denmark, it is 25 miles between Malmo and Copenhagen.
+On the other hand, Malmo, Sweden is located in southern Sweden and just across Denmark.
+Today, driving across the Oresund Bridge to Denmark is 25 miles between Malmo and Copenhagen.

-On December 22nd in Malmo, Sweden, the sun will rise about 8:30 am, and the sun will set at 3:30 pm.
-On the same day of the year, Malmo has much more light than Kiruna Sweden.
+On December 22nd in Malmo, Sweden, the sun will rise at about 8:30 am and set at 3:30 pm.
+Malmo has much more light on the same day of the year than Kiruna, Sweden.

-Not all Sweden is always dark, and the darkness only happens during the colder winter months.
+Not all of Sweden is always dark, and the darkness only happens during the colder winter months.

 Sweden And the Midnight Sun

 Just as Sweden has some parts in the wintertime when the sun never rises, there are also parts of Sweden where the sun never sets during the summertime.
 This phenomenon is known as the midnight sun.

 For example, in the same city of Kiruna on June 21st, the sun will not go down at all, and Kiruna will have sunlight for 24 hours.
 On June 21st in Malmo, Sweden, the southern city in Sweden, the sun will rise at about 4:30 am and go down again at about 10 pm.

 During the summer months, the northern part of Sweden will have sun all day long, and the central and southern parts will have about 16 to 22 hours of sun per day.

 Why Does Sweden Have The Dark Winters And Sun-Filled Summers?